Edited by Dan One, Calob Horton, cowboy47, abuomar and 20 others

 - 5Check the applications to uninstall and click the "uninstall" button.

 My internal storage is only 11MB, what shall I do?
 Help me?

 About low internal storage, what app can help, I am stuck here.

 Regularly use an app like Clean Master to clean out unnecessary files etc. Then go into Applications Manager and delete data and cache from all your Google Apps.
 Check your image/video storage space.
 If you use an app like WhatsApp, this can eat away at your internal storage.
 On certain phones and Marshmallow OS, you can go to Storage in Settings and select Internal Storage.
 It will then display a list of what is in your internal storage.
 From that list, you can click on Apps, Images, Video, Audio, Other.
 Each can be selected and you are given a complete breakdown.
 From there you can target what is taking up your storage.
 Also, I have Guest enabled on my device for my children.
 I have to clean that out regularly because Clean Master or CCleaner only clean what is on the Owner Account.
 So I switch User and run a force stop on apps and Clean Master for that account.

 Deleting old game files for a game I no longer play?

-I had a game on my phone that I deleted the app for since I no longer use it, but I still see 9.87mb of old files in my file manager for it.
+I had a game on my phone that I deleted since I no longer use it, but I still see 9.87MB of old files in my file manager for it.
 I tried to delete them, but it tells me that they cannot be deleted?
 They are game files, under my documents folder.